Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 ### Deploying our application in the cluster

 After creating our first virtual network, it is time to attach some pods to it.
-To do so, it is as simple as adding an annotation to your development/pod file, just like you would do when attaching a multus NetworkAttachmentDefinition.
+To do so, it is as simple as adding an annotation to your deployment/pod file, just like you would do when attaching into a multus NetworkAttachmentDefinition.

-For example, to add a new development to my-first-network, introduce in your descriptor the following annotation in its metadata:
+For example, to add a deployment to my-first-network, introduce in your descriptor the following annotation in its metadata:

 ```yaml
 annotations:
   k8s.v1.cni.cncf.io/networks: my-first-network
 ```

 If you want to add your own Multus annotations, you are free to do so!
-L2S-M will not interfere with the standard Multus behaviour, so fell free to add your addittional annotations if you need them.
+L2S-M will not interfere with the standard Multus behaviour, so feel free to add your addittional annotations if you need them.

-To help you deploy youyr first application, you can use the deployments available in this repository.
-To deploy both "ping-pong" pods ("which are simple Ubuntu alpine containers"), use the following command:
+To assist you with the dpeloyment of your first application with L2S-M, you can use the deployments available in this repository.
+To deploy both "ping-pong" pods (which are simple Ubuntu alpine containers), use the following command:

 ```bash
 kubectl create -f ./L2S-M/descriptors/deployments/